aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

             // Load CSV into a Workbook using the options const workbook = new Workbook(new Uint8Array(arrayBuffer), options);

-            // Access first worksheet and its name const worksheet = workbook.worksheets.get(0);
+            // Access the first worksheet and its name const worksheet = workbook.worksheets.get(0);
             const sheetName = worksheet.name;
             const nameLength = sheetName.length;